11 September 2024

 Broad match modifiers are the 4th “secret” match type.
 Well, it’s not really a secret, but it is not mentioned regularly.
 It is an excellent match type to use in your Amazon PPC campaign potentially.

-By adding the symbol “+” in front of a broad match keyword, you can get the benefit of both exact and brad match.
+By adding the symbol “+” in front of a broad match keyword, you can get the benefit of both exact and broad match.
 Let me explain.
 For example, you use the keyword “+men shoes” with a broad match.
 In this case, the ad will only match to searches that contain the word “men”.
 But the 2nd-word “shoes” is run against the broad match type logic.
 So the broad modifier keywords “+men shoes” can be matched to the customer search term such as “men sneakers” or ” running shoes for men.”
 These customer search terms with the word “men” in them thus satisfy the broad modifier criteria.

 Broad match types are best used during the early product launch phase.
 At the beginning of your product launch cycle, you want to accumulate as much data as possible.
 You want to see what customer search queries are converting to order and their corresponding conversion metrics.
 With a broad match type, you can get lots of impressions quickly as there are many more potential ad placement inventories than phrase and exact match types.

-When your Amazon PPC campaign is more matured, the broad match types can be switched off.
+When your Amazon PPC campaign is more mature, the broad match types can be switched off.
 By switching off the broad match types, your budget can be funneled to the more relevant keywords, resulting in higher ROI and lower ACoS.
 When your campaign is matured, you will have a good number of relevant exact and phrase match type keywords that are known to convert for your product.

 Phrase match types should be used at all times, even if your Amazon campaign is matured.
 The phrase match type allows for consistent, relevant customer search term discovery, as harvesting new keyword is also part of the optimization process.
 If your objective to phrase match is new keyword discovery, keep the bid relatively lower than your exact matches.